Texas patient tests positive for the Coronavirus

 The patient is being held in isolation and is in treatment at a local hospital.

 The CDC says that they expect more positive cases to come in the next several days.
-There are over 600 people still quarantined at the base while nearly 200 have been released after testing negative.
+There are over 600 people still quarantined around the country while nearly 200 have been released after testing negative.
 China reported on Thursday 254 new virus deaths, bring the death total to more than 1,300.

 Nearly 60,000 people have been diagnosed with the coronavirus in China, with many countries on high alert and keeping suspected patients quarantined.